How ADHD Ignites Rejection Sensitive Dysphoria

 What is Rejection Sensitive Dysphoria?

-Rejection sensitive dysphoria is an extreme emotional sensitivity and emotional pain triggered by the perception — not necessarily the reality — that a person has been rejected, teased, or criticized by important people in their life.
-Rejection sensitive dysphoria (RSD) may also be triggered by a sense of failure, or falling short — failing to meet either their own high standards or others’ expectations.
+Rejection sensitive dysphoria (RSD) is extreme emotional sensitivity and pain triggered by the perception that a person has been rejected or criticized by important people in their life.
+It may also be triggered by a sense of falling short—failing to meet their own high standards or others’ expectations.